Dr Ian Macdonald

 Initially trained as a librarian, he gravitated towards the media early in his career, working for the BBC, the Independent Broadcasting Authority, the British Film Institute, and for London Weekend Television where he worked on ITV network programmes including Clive James on TV and Tarrant on TV.
 At LWT he developed The Trouble With Michael Caine (awarded a Gold Medal, New York Film and TV Festival), and edited a subsequent book.
 He entered Higher Education in 1992, and in 1998 he was co-founder (and later Chairman) of the Association of Media Practice Educators, a UK-wide representative body for institutions in Higher and Further Education, which later merged with the Media Communications and Cultural Studies Association (MeCCSA).

-Dr. Macdonald is co-founder of the international Screenwriting Research Network which has held conferences annually since 2008 at Leeds, Aalto (Helsinki), Copenhagen, Brussels and Sydney.
-The 2013 conference is being hosted in August by the University of Wisconsin-Madison.
+Dr. Macdonald is co-founder of the international Screenwriting Research Network which has held conferences annually since 2008 at Leeds and Leeds Beckett Universities, Helsinki (Aalto), Copenhagen, Brussels, Sydney, Wisconsin Madison, Potsdam, London and Dunedin, NZ (Otago).
+The 2018 conference is being hosted in August by the Universita di Sacre Cuore, Milan.
 More details can be found at www.screenwritingresearch.com.
-Since 2010 Ian has been Co-Editor of the Journal of Screenwriting (Intellect Books), and since 2012 co-editor of the book series Palgrave Studies in Screenwriting.
-His next book Screenwriting Poetics and the Screen Idea is being published by Palgrave Macmillan on October 1st 2013.
+Since 2010 Ian has been Co-Editor of the Journal of Screenwriting (Intellect Books), and from 2012 to 2016 co-editor of the book series Palgrave Studies in Screenwriting.
+His book Screenwriting Poetics and the Screen Idea was published by Palgrave Macmillan in 2013, and in paperback in 2017.

 Dr. Macdonald’s research interests include: